Study in UK: Top Universities, Courses, Scholarships, Visa

 NB: All your documents should be in English.
 You should give a proper scanned copy of the documents.

-Financial requirements to study in UK
+Financial Requirements to Study in UK

-You’ll need to show you have enough money to support yourself unless you’ve had a valid visa in the UK for at least 12 months before you apply.
+You’ll need to show you have enough money to support yourself unless you’ve had a valid visa in the UK for at least 1 year before you apply.

 The amount of money you need depends on where you’ll be studying.
 You’ll need either:

-• £1,334 per month (for up to 9 months) if your course is in London
+• £1,483 per month (for up to 9 months) if your course is in London

-• £1,023 per month (for up to 9 months) if your course is outside London
+• £1,136 per month (for up to 9 months) if your course is outside London

 If you’ll be staying at a residential independent school, you’ll need to pay boarding fees instead.
 The amount you’ll need to pay will be listed on your CAS (Confirmation of Acceptance for Studies).
 You need to have this money in your account for at least 28 days in a row.
 The last day of these 28 days should be within 31 days before you apply for your visa.